eonist/GitSync/README.md

 Markdown support: | Yes | Yes | No
 Third party editor: | Yes | Yes | No

-*Free of you use GitHub for public projects, or Free if you use BitBucket for private projects **Pictures and pdfs contain data structures that are not suitable for version control systems
+*Free if you use GitHub for public projects, or if you use BitBucket for private projects **Pictures and pdfs contain data structures that are not suitable for version control systems